Dalton Truck Accident Lawyer

 What Damages Can I Claim After a Trucking Accident?

-Every personal injury case will involve a set of damages that is unique to the injury victim.
+Every personal injury case will involve a set of damages specific to the injury victim.
 However, most will seek damages in one or all of the following categories:

 • Medical expenses made necessary because of the accident, including emergency treatment, hospitalization, follow-up care, and any long-term care or physical rehabilitation required